Free Template + Interactive Builder + Risk Checker

 Payment Terms

-Rate structure, invoicing schedule, late payment penalties (1.5% per month typical)
+Rate structure, invoicing schedule, late payment penalties (1.5% per month standard)

 4